 Switching Positions: Love in the Time of Politics is a novel by Paula Light, who you may know from her blog Light Motifs II.
 The book takes a firmly tongue-in-cheek look at the American political landscape.
 Mia and Chad pursue love across party lines after meeting at a Pete Buttigieg fundraiser in a wine cave. … Continue reading Book Review: Switching Positions

-I've seen other bloggers working on or publishing memoirs, and I had decided a little while back that it was something I'd be interested in doing too.
+I've seen other bloggers working on or publishing memoirs, and I decided a little while back that I wanted to do the same.
 I even started working on writing it.
 Except I've started wondering if I should reconsider.
-There's a lot of work that would be involved in writing, publishing, and… Continue reading Memoirs – To Write or Not to Write?
+There's a lot of work that would be involved in writing, publishing, and promoting a book.
+But… Continue reading Memoirs: To Write or Not to Write?

-A bonus second book review for today!
 Behold Her Majestic Fog is written by my dear blogging friend Meg Kimball.
 I knew going in that this was a young adult novel in the "campy horror" genre, but I wasn't sure what that actually meant.
 Well, now I know.
-The novel takes place during a church lock-in,… Continue reading Book review: Behold Her Majestic Fog
+The novel takes place during a church lock-in, which involves some teenagers having an overnighter… Continue reading Book review: Behold Her Majestic Fog